Where to volunteer?

 Think first how much time you can give and the level of commitment you are willing to make.
 There are some volunteering opportunities where you can just turn up on the day or take part occasionally, and others where the organisation will expect a longer-term or regular commitment and will provide training.

 If you’re looking for something more permanent or specific, Bénévolat Luxembourg has a volunteer area that gives information on the types of voluntery work you can undertake and the training provided.
-It also lists current volunteering opportunities in a number of charity organisations or creches and maison relais in Luxembourg, but also other European countries.
+It also lists current volunteering opportunities in a number of charity organisations or creches and maison relais in Luxembourg, but also other European countries and even further afield in Africa.

 You can search by country, length of time you want to volunteer, and types of voluntary work or programmes.
 There are numerous opportunities, some requiring an extra pair of hands, others needing a level of skill or experience.

 Croix Rouge (Red Cross)

 The Red Cross is always looking for help with their projects including providing support to there winter programme for the homeless, but for numerous other projects.
 If you speak French, Luxembourgish or German, they also run a programme to prevent isolation of seniors, which involves visiting people regularly and talking.
 You can find out how to volunteer here.

 Like the Red Cross, Caritas is also involved in health, social, youth and humanitarian support, working with children and families, refugees and migrants.
 You can find out how to volunteer and more about the opportunities currently available here.

 Stëmm vun der Strooss